 Rawlings let the throttle drop and the Widebody Hellcat Challenger SRT pushes its front wheels along, leaving a steam train trail of tire smoke behind him.
 The only problem was that when the green light hit his wheels were still spinning.
 Pritchett was already well on her way down the strip, forcing Rawlings to glue his foot to the floor to catch up.
 However, those of us that have been in this situation know that going full throttle while your wheels are still spinning and in a counter steer is a recipe for disaster.

 The laws of physics take no mercy on car enthusiasts; all it took was a moment of traction to send the Challenger into a sudden left and kiss the concrete block.
 The impact was hard enough to send the car bouncing off the wall and even moved the concrete divider slightly.
-The only reported injury was Rawlings ego and some added “character” to one of Dodge’s fleet.
-And then there’s having to pay a loser’s bet.
+The only reported injury was Rawlings ego, he was lucky enough to walk away with no injuries or else he would’ve had to call his personal injury attorney.

 Rawlings played it off well, and has been a good sport about it.
 But then, he had no other choice with cameras in his face.
 But I imagine he gave himself a swift kick in the pants behind closed doors, because that’s what all of us would do.
 Doesn’t matter how famous a car person is, damaging a ride in front of a crowd is not anyone’s idea of fun.
 Just ask a lot of Mustang owners.
 (I kid).
 Here’s the link to the video footage of the whole ordeal.